nmoy93/peanut-truffle/README.md

-# peanut-truffle
+# MasterTicket
+Simple program that calculates ticket purchases.
-Masterticket program that was written in python.
+Written in python.